chocolateboy/userscripts/README.md

 ## Installation

-Where possible, always install (or reinstall) these userscripts from [GreasyFork](https://greasyfork.org/en/users/23939-chocolateboy), as this repo may contain works in progress that aren't ready for release, as well as file/directory names that are subject to change.
+Where possible, always install (or reinstall) these userscripts from [GreasyFork](https://greasyfork.org/en/users/23939-chocolateboy), as this repo may contain development versions of these userscripts that aren't ready for release and may not even compile.
+In addition, the file/directory names here are subject to change, whereas the URLs on GreasyFork will always remain stable.

 ## Highlighters